How do I Become a Marine?

 It’s critical to get in the best physical shape possible before enrolling in boot camp to become a Marine.
 Basic training will be nearly impossible for those who do not take this advice to heart.
 20 pull-ups in 30 seconds, 100 crunches in 120 seconds, and a three-mile run in 18 minutes are the requirements for a perfect score on the physical fitness portion of the Marine test.
 While meeting these benchmarks is not required before enlisting, getting as close as possible will make boot camp a lot more bearable.

-The boot camp is far the most difficult part of the process to become a Marine.
+The boot camp is by far the most difficult part of the process to become a Marine.
 This 13-week program, which is often longer and more difficult than in any other branch of the military, is required of all new recruits.
 A special platoon will be formed for those who require additional physical conditioning.
 Once completed, the recruit can proudly proclaim that he or she is now a Marine.